 When in doubt, trust in Bacon.
 He was definitely onto something.

 It doesn’t sound sexy.
 I know.
-You are a bad boy and you’d rather slap that book open right away.
-However, you need to restrain yourself as it is an extremely important step.
+You are a bad boy, and you’d rather slap that book open right away.
+However, you need to restrain yourself as it is a crucial step.

 You might not feel it, but your decision, subconscious or not, will weigh heavily on what your mind concentrates on.
 And on what you extract from the text.

 You usually read for

 Try to choose one of the said purposes.

 Of course, sometimes it’s hard to pinpoint the exact purpose of reading.
 Nevertheless, you always do your best to determine it as precisely as you only can